 - Where/on what do I spend most of my time?

-- Where/on what do I wish I could spend more time on?
+- Where/on what do I wish I could spend more time on and equally less time on?

 - What is the a task that kills my soul and I wish I never had to do again?

-Okay, maybe that last one is a little dramatic, but you get the idea.
+Okay, maybe that last one is a little dramatic… or maybe not.

-Once you have your list of tasks or projects that you could hand off to someone else than see if you can group them together to start getting an idea of what to look for in a skilled individual.
+Once you have your list of tasks or projects that you could hand off to someone else than see if you can group them together to start getting an idea of what to look for in a skilled professional assistant.

-This is not an exhaustive list, just an idea of some of the services VA’s offer.
+I’ve provided some examples of groups of skills that VAs typically specialize in.
+This is not an exhaustive list, just an idea of some of the services VAs offer.
 As you can also see, it may be necessary to hire a team of VAs depending on your business needs.

 - Administrative – client correspondence, email and calendar management, set up meetings, proofreading, note taking, presentation and handout creations, data entry, research